knpuniversity/php-beginner-series/knpu/functions.rst

         </div>
     </div>

-So a function can go anywhere really.
+Just like your new pup, a function can really go anywhere.
 And variables can be used as arguments.
 Remember, ``$cleverWelcomeMessage`` represents our string message, so this is the same as passing the string directly (e.g. ``strtolower('All the love, none of the crap!')``).